aav7fl/website-legacy/archive/index.md

 ---
 layout: default
 title : "Post Archive"
-meta: "Kyle Niewiada's blog post archive"
+meta: "Kyle Niewiada's blog post archive where my posts and projects are listed into categories based on the magnitude of each project and by personal updates"
 ---

 <h1 class="pageTitle">{{ page.title }}</h1>